egemenimre/opticks/docs/models_index.md

-# Explanation of the Inner Workings of opticks
+# The Inner Workings of opticks

 In depth explanation of the physical and mathematical models behind `opticks`.